ERASMUS ET L’AFIP

 Thanks to the ERASMUS program, I had the opportunity to go to Malta for an internship, in a sector I probably would never go.
 In spite of the apprehensions and after a few months of hesitation, I worked for two months at the reception of a hotel.
 The first days were difficult, but then I got used to.

 This program allowed me to travel in a country I didn’t know.
 I could see new landscapes, discover a new culture and taste new dishes.
-I met people from Malta but also from all over the world: Poland, Germany, Belgium, Italy, Russia, Romania and Bulgaria.
+I met people from all over the world: Poland, Germany, Italy, Russia, Romania and Bulgaria.
 I also met other French people who were also on a training course and with whom I shared friendly moments.
-We enjoyed doing road trips on the island and partying!
-Unforgettable memories.
 Of course, this internship allowed me to improve my English level (which was really bad).
 That’s why I recommend internships abroad.
 It is the best way to improve in foreign languages while growing in maturity, so keep calm and do it! »

 « As part of my studies at the Academy of Fine Arts in Katowice, I went to France through the Erasmus program.
 Erasmus is above all a human story, very happy encounters, sharing, exchanges of professional experiences and multicultural interactions that make us grow up.
 It is a learning that helps us to become familiar with a new culture, to live in a community and to manage by ourselves in a new environment, but above all it is an incredible opportunity to improve a foreign language.
 Erasmus is a unique experience that has had an impact on my life, because as a result of my stay I decided to continue my studies in France.

 It is a very rich experience to live without hesitation. »